 Having fun with bash completion

 I have a hard time navigating through directory structure in some projects.
-I usualy know the leaf directory name exactly, but not the intermediate path.
+I usually know the leaf directory name exactly, but not the intermediate path.

 Some examples are: